 Better Healing Times after Hair Transplantation

-With less trauma to the transplanted grafts there is less incidence of shock loss and shedding of transplanted hair compared to grafts re-implanted using forceps.
+With less trauma to the transplanted grafts there we find there is less incidence of shock loss and shedding of transplanted hair compared to grafts re-implanted using forceps.

 Implantation Between Hairs